Note: Updated Jan 2021 to reflect latest releases of .NET Core 5.x.x

-The .NET Core journey has been confusing for most.
+The .NET Core journey has been confusing at times.

 We’ve had alphas, betas and release candidates.
-All the way through, both the Runtime and Tools (SDK) have been changing at a rapid pace.
+In the early days (versions 1 and 2) both the Runtime and Tools (SDK) kept changing at a rapid pace.

 Runtime != SDK

 The first thing to know is that the Runtime and SDK are separate things.

-There are several production-ready versions of the runtime.
+There are several production-ready versions of the runtime and SDK.